ahtohbi4/postcss-bgimage/README.md

 }
 ```

-> :boom::boom::boom: Note, that the plugin only removes CSS-props.
+> :boom: Note!
+The plugin only removes CSS declarations.
 Do not expect cleaning empty rules after that.
-Use special plugins for it ([csso](https://github.com/css/csso), [cssnano](http://cssnano.co/) and etc.).
+Use special plugins for it ([csso](https://github.com/css/csso), [cssnano](http://cssnano.co/) and other).

 ### Ignore rules